DomenicoVerde/syncope/README.md

 # Syncope
 A cloned repository of the Apache's project Syncope.
-In this repository I deleted original tests and I added some ones.
+In this repository I deleted original tests then I added some ones.